Eco Award Namibia in Düsternbrook

 All conventional methods of energy production have large hidden cost to the environment, some more some less, therefore we intend to use less of conventional energy sources, using alternative sources of power that are renewable, non polluting and environmentally friendly wherever possible, but there is also a cost factor as energy from the grid is highly subsidised.
 We use energy saving light bulbs, gas cooking, windmill powered water pumps, solar heated hot water and limited outdoor lighting.
 Additionally we have no air conditioning (because the temperature is controlled by roof design), central heating and TV´s in our guestrooms.

-Since 2012 we have a photovoltaic solarcollector on the roof, for producing power by our own during the day.
-Messures about the last 2 years shows that we save 20% with it.
+Since 2012 we have a photovoltaic solarcollector on the roof to produce own power at least during the day.
+Measures over the years show that we save about 20% with it.

-Conservation is fixed in the nambian fundamental law, a really special case in the world.
+Conservation is fixed in the namibian constitution, a really special case in the world.

 We have a number of species of wild plants, animals and insects that are indigenous or endemic to this country.
 If any of these species are lost it would be really a pity.
 Any loss has its effects and we do not know exactly how nature compensates these losses.
 There are many theories and many negative scenarios (with possible hidden agendas) but what we can say is: it is better if we do not loose anything and try to keep the natural balance in terms of animals and C02 output.

 At Düsternbrook we try to maintain and protect the integrity of the natural habitats and wildlife populations on and around the reserve.
-Therefore we are part of the Khomas Hochland Conservancy and we promote biodiversity by re-introducing native species back into their natural habit.
+Therefore we are part of the Khomas Hochland Conservancy and the Windhoek Greenbelt Landscape, we promote biodiversity by re-introducing native species back into their natural habit.
 In 2010 we reintroduced hippos in the lake down the Andreas Dam.

 Cheetah and leopards